aziz-eu/A-Basic-Protfolio/README.md

-#A Basic Protfolio
-My Protfolio only using html.
+#A Basic Protfolio - My Protfolio using html.